Problems

 Stinky, gross, yucky, disgusting, or any language implying defecation is shameful

-Children whose parents used positive language had significantly shorter STR duration (5.1 months vs 7.3 months).
+Children with positive language had significantly shorter STR duration (5.1 vs 7.3 months).

 4